HyperTag/documentation/src/content/cloud-destinations/google-tagmanager.md

 ![google-tagmanager2](/images/google-tagmanager2.png)

-You'll then be taken to your "Workspace".
+You'll then be taken to your Workspace.
 Look to the top right of that page to find your **Container ID** - formatted GTM-XXXXXX.

 ![google-tagmanager3](/images/google-tagmanager3.png)